nfnth/nfnth/README.md

 <br/>

-Welcome to the land of 1776!
+Welcome to the UR.Land of Deed and Domain.

-UR.Land is home of deeds and domains.
+The home of **1776** (limited) deeds to domains.

+Each deed includes the following:

+- Control territory
+- Write the land treaty and strategy *game only*
+- Site access (or domain forward)
+- Profile post
-Welcome to Deed and Domain!
+- Access to mail and trade

-View listings

-Purchase domains

-Map territory

-Build your profile to enhance...

-We offer 1776 collectible and functional .us domains.
+Tenants include:

+- Access to land *game only*
+- Registry access and post

+To view listings and purchase domains, see site.

+Use the editor to:

+- Create a profile
+- Write a treaty (trade)
+- Develop strategy
+- Campaign (with mail)

-Feel free to browse and explore a continent filled with amazing peoples and lands.
+Feel free to map and explore a continent filled with amazing peoples and lands.

-Sign up to post content and/or purchase a deed.
-Deeds offer the following:

-- Official ownership
-- Terriotorial control
-- Access to mail and trade (site forwarding)
-- Subscription

 Based in Washington state.